Optimizing Care for People with Opioid Use Disorder and Mental Health Conditions

 This program supports innovative research to develop, optimize, and test approaches to improve delivery of treatments and services for people with co-occurring opioid use disorder, mental illness, and/or suicide risk.
 To expand the reach of effective strategies, this research addresses access, continuity, quality, equity, efficiency, value, and clinical outcomes of care.

-The program will leverage strong, interdisciplinary research-practice partnerships to diagnose and treat opioid use disorder and mental illness.
+Research in this program leverages strong, interdisciplinary research-practice partnerships to diagnose and treat opioid use disorder and mental illness.
 Because many individuals who access mental health care quickly fall out of care and/or do not receive guideline-concordant treatment, this research will develop screening methods to identify people with co-occurring conditions and assess the cost, effectiveness, and sustainability of interventions and services in rural and urban settings and in areas with a shortage of health professionals.

-This research will also test the relative contributions of various care components for overall effectiveness in individuals with opioid use disorder and mental illness, toward optimizing multi-component service delivery interventions.
+This research also tests the relative contributions of various care components for overall effectiveness in individuals with opioid use disorder and mental illness, toward optimizing multi-component service delivery interventions.

 Open Funding Opportunities